Complex Cellular Phenotype Analysis Group

 Qualifications:

-Candidates must have strong knowledge in C++ programming under the Linux environment, and basic knowledge of image processing or machine learning.
+Candidates must have strong knowledge in C++ programming under the Linux environment, and basic knowledge of machine learning and web programming.
 Previous experience in bioinformatics or molecular and cell biology is desired, but not required.
 Candidates with interdisciplinary training in computer science and biology are especially encouraged to apply.

 Application Procedures: